Roya1998/holbertonschool-web_back_end/html_advanced/README.md

-This file is created to practise HTML advanced
+This file is created to practise HTML advanced.